divya-yadv/E-learning-Web-App/README.md

 - multiple videos in one section
 - comments and ratings system
 - search bar implementation
+- Right now there is some problem with video playing will be that (thumbnail is there instead of video)

 ### Home page without login (/)